 On the operatic stage Thomas Cooley has performed many of the great tenor roles in the operas of Mozart, including Tamino, Belmonte, Ferrando, Don Ottavio, and the title role in Idomeneo.
 Other roles include Count Almaviva in Rossini’s Barbiere di Siviglia, the title role in Bernstein’s Candide, and Bajazet in Handel’s Tamerlano.
 He was a member of the ensemble at the Gärtnerplatz Theater in Munich for four years, and has also performed at the Bavarian State Opera, the Krakow State Opera, Cincinnati Opera, and the Göttingen Händelfestspiele.

 Thomas Cooley’s recordings include Mathan in Handel’s Athalia with the Kölner Kammerchor (MDG) and the premiere recording of Vivaldi’s Dixit Dominus (Deutsche Grammophon), as well as Mozart’s Requiem with the Windsbacher Knabenchor (Sony) and Mozart’s Coronation Mass and Mass in C Minor with Handel and Haydn Society (Coro Allegro).

-Thomas Cooley performs in The St. John Passion on March 25 and 26.
+Thomas Cooley appears as soloist in The St. John Passion on March 10 and 11